Heating, Ventilation & Air Conditioning Technology (HV)

 - More Information about Heating, Ventilation & Air Conditioning Technology

-The curriculum provides knowledge and training in the air conditioning, hydronic heating, temperature and humidity control, air circulation, duct and pipe system design and layout, thermostats, ventilating equipment, automatic controls, commercial refrigeration layout and installation, and piping practices.
-Students learn to install and repair equipment in the lab segments of the major.
+The curriculum provides knowledge and hands on application in the air conditioning, hydronic heating, temperature and humidity control, air circulation, duct and pipe system design and layout, thermostats, ventilating equipment, automatic controls, commercial refrigeration layout and installation, and piping practices.
+Students learn to install, troubleshoot and repair equipment in the lab segments of the major.
 The combination of lab practice and theory prepares students for employment and advancement in today's heating, ventilation, and air conditioning (HVAC) and commercial refrigeration industry.
 The HV curriculum incorporates two classes in the fourth semester that are dedicated to Commercial Refrigeration.

 Recommended High School Subjects